ThomasHalwax/sma-emeter-simulator/README.md

 # sma-emeter-simulator

+__This fork of the sma-emeter-simulator reads values from STDIN instead of using hardcoded values.__

 An SMA(TM) emeter simulator written in C++.
 It mimics an SMA(TM) emeter device on your local network by generating the same kind of udp packets that an actual SMA(TM) emeter would generate.

 SMA-Emeters(TM) send out udp packets including electrical power and energy measurements at intervals of 1000ms.
 The general udp packet format is specified in a publicly available specification document provided by the manufacturer (https://developer.sma.de/fileadmin/content/global/Partner/Documents/SMA_Labs/EMETER-Protokoll-TI-en-10.pdf).